Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Step 5: Allow your pizza to cook for 8 minutes before turning.
 You can also remove the paper peel and leave the pizza to cook.

 Step 6: Continue to check every 8 minutes.
-If you see the crust turning brown and the cheese bubbling, you can remove the pizza from the oven.
+You can remove the pizza from the oven if the crust turns brown and the cheese bubbles.

 Can I Reheat Pizza On Parchment Paper?